Banner image: Sculpture "Within Without" by James Turrell (2010) / ANU

 Managing your program

-The Juris Doctor program consists of 144 units in total or the equivalent of three years full-time study, distributed as follows:
+The Juris Doctor program consists of 144 units in total (24 courses of 6 units) or the equivalent of three years full-time study, distributed as follows:

 Study Plans